 History of Meridian Place

-The Washington row house occupied by the Association of American Geographers (AAG) was built in 1885.
+The Washington row house occupied by the American Association of Geographers (AAG) was built in 1885.
 The AAG has owned the building since 1969, when it purchased the property from the Military Chaplains Association of the United States, which had occupied the structure from 1952 onward.
 Prior to 1952, one Cecilia Hill and her descendants owned the building; she acquired the property in 1914.

 Although built as a single family residence, the building has been used for other purposes at least since World War II.
 When built, the house was lit with gas lights, and evidently lacked indoor sanitary facilities.
 The piping for the gas lights was removed during the 1992-1993 renovation, and the bathrooms all appeared to be retrofit when the floors and walls were opened during reconstruction.